Nobody should have to choose. Period.

-In 2018, Ashley Bierne had the goal of creating 300 period supply kits for her birthday month.
-Ashley was horrified at hearing stories of women needing to prioritize food over basic hygienic necessities.
-So with a vision in mind and a desire to help her community, she recruited friends to help and Period Kits was informally born.
+In 2018, Ashley Bierne had a goal - creating 300 period supply kits for her birthday.
+Ashley was horrified at hearing of women prioritizing food over basic hygienic necessities.
+So, with a vision in mind and a desire to help her community, she recruited friends to help and Period Kits was (informally) born.

-Fast forward to February of 2019, Period Kits was formally founded as a nonprofit business in Colorado.
-Over the last two years, our dedicated team of volunteer Board of Directors and leadership from our Executive Director, we've grown our distribution sites, number community members served and become advocates for ending the stigma.
+Fast forward to February of 2019, Period Kits was formally established as a nonprofit organization in Colorado.
+Over the last two years, we've grown our distribution sites and increased the number of individuals we serve.
+Thanks to our dedicated donors, team of volunteer Board of Directors and our Executive Director we become advocates for ending the stigma surrounding periods.

-We're excited to see where our story continues to go and hope that you'll join our shared vision of providing all folx with health & dignity.
+We're excited to see where our story continues to go.

 Geoff Davis founded Period Kits in February of 2019.
 While having coffee with a friend, the topic of period poverty came up, the friend remarked "I've been there, I've had food and tampons in my hands and had to put the food back."
 Geoff thought to himself that no one should have to make that choice and decided to do something about it.

 Kara Grano has been involved with Period Kits since October of 2019.
-She's currently serving as the Board Chair.
-She became involved when she discovered that about 1 in 4 girls miss school in the U.S every month due to lack of accessibility to period products.
+She's currently serving as the Board President.
+She became involved when she discovered that about 1 in 4 teens miss school in the U.S every month due to lack of accessibility to period products.

 Kara holds a Bachelor’s degree in Classics with a focus on Women/Gender Studies from Duquesne University and a Certificate in Non-Profit Management from the University of Pittsburgh.
 She works in business development for First Citizens Bank in Boulder.
 She loves the outdoors, travel, animals, live music, and Pittsburgh sports.